thomasvuong/Wan2GP/docs/PLUGINS.md

 ## Plugin Structure

-Plugins are no longer single files.
-They are now standard Python packages (folders) located within the main `plugins/` directory.
+Plugins are standard Python packages (folders) located within the main `plugins/` directory.
 This structure allows for multiple files, dependencies, and proper packaging.

 A valid plugin folder must contain at a minimum:
 *   `__init__.py`: An empty file that tells Python to treat the directory as a package.